 Transparent - the component acts as a transparent container for its subcomponents.
 The component will not appear in the Bill of Material but subcomponents may appear in the BOM.
 This will depend on their BOM status, position in the assembly structure and the mode of the BOM table.

 Terminal - the component will be treated as a leaf component (has no subcomponents).
 This is useful for complex parts or standard components.

 Excluded - the component and its subcomponents will not appear in the Bill of Materials.

 To set the BOM Status of an external or root component

 Open the file that contains the component.

 Select the root component in the Mechanical Browser.

-Set the BOM status property to the required value.
+Set the BOM status property.